Statistical Hypothesis Testing step by step procedure

 Depending on the population distribution, the statistical hypothesis are two types,

-• Simple hypothesis: when a hypothesis completely specifies the distribution of the population, then the hypothesis is called a simple hypothesis.
+• Simple hypothesis: A hypothesis is called a simple hypothesis when it completely specifies the distribution of the population.

 You cannot copy content of this page